bdrelling/PlotVapor/README.md

 # PlotVapor

-**PlotVapor** is a small package that allows easily rendering [Plot](https://github.com/JohnSundell/Plot)-generated HTML within the  [Vapor](https://github.com/vapor/vapor) server-side Swift web framework.
+**PlotVapor** is a small package that allows easy rendering of [Plot](https://github.com/JohnSundell/Plot)-generated HTML within the  [Vapor](https://github.com/vapor/vapor) server-side Swift web framework.

+This package only adds a small bridging layer that allows `Plot` to hook into `Vapor`, which keeps this library extremely lightweight.
+Usage of this library mirrors [LeafKit](https://github.com/vapor/leaf-kit)'s [LeafRender](https://github.com/vapor/leaf-kit/blob/main/Sources/LeafKit/LeafRenderer.swift) class for additional familiarity.

+**Before continuing, you should review the [Plot](https://github.com/JohnSundell/Plot) README and have a solid understanding of how the library works.**

 ## Usage

-Usage is straight-forward as this library only adds a few extension methods on top of `Plot` to allow it to hook into `Vapor`.

 We can add a new route for the `/home` path within the `configureRoutes(_:)` method and render a sample `HTML` object that doesn't do anything fancy.